Skip to content

 • Sources poll outbound — no listening ports

-• orgloop start runs as a local daemon with no network exposure
+• orgloop start runs as a local daemon with the HTTP server bound to 127.0.0.1 (localhost only)

 For production deployments: